^

 • childhood;

-If the patient has relative contraindications, then the doctor chooses the most optimal drug in a particular case.
+If the patient has relative contraindications, then the doctor selects the most optimal drug in a particular case.

-Absolutely all antibiotics, including those that are prescribed at the front, have certain side manifestations.
-We present you a list of the most common unwanted symptoms.
+Absolutely all antibiotics, including those prescribed for frontal sinusitis, have certain side effects.
+We present you with a list of the most common undesirable symptoms.

-• Fungal lesions of the skin or mucous membranes.
+• Fungal infections of the skin or mucous membranes.

 • Inflammation in the digestive tract, diarrhea, abdominal pain.